Tony-kan/coffeeshop/README.md

 👉 **Apple Authentication**: Secure and seamless user sign-ins using Apple’s authentication service.

-👉 **Username-Password Authentication**: Traditional authentication method using username and password.
+👉 **Email-Password Authentication**: Traditional authentication method using email and password.

 👉 **Home Screen**: Displays the latest and recommended coffee products with powerful search and filter functionality.